 Having said that, some business owners worry that website design prices can be prohibitively high.

-If you can’t afford to find web design services near you and plan to do it yourself – here are 7 important website design best practices for sites that want to convert prospects into customers.
+Here are 7 important website design best practices for businesses that want to convert prospects into customers.

 1. State your business clearly.